s-loar/phase_0_unit_1/week_2/4_Your_Own_Website_Solo_Challenge/my_reflection.md

 Discuss the following:
 * What did you learn about design and user experience?
+Web design and designing for user experience is important to having a successful website.
+A lot of time can be spent styling a site to create a visually appealing and useful experience.

 * Do you like design and user experience?
 Was it fun working on your site, the plan, and/or the wireframe?
 (If you hated it, that's OK too)
 I like doing the design improvements to a page.
 It is fun playing with the page in Chrome dev tools and seeing the changes automaticaly.
 The responsive changes can be a pain, but each time I do one, it gets easier.